-Early maturing Rabbiteye blueberries are native to the southeastern United States.
-They thrive in USDA zones 7-9 and need 250 or fewer chill hours.
+- Early maturing Rabbiteye blueberries are native to the southeastern United States.
+They thrive in USDA zones 7 to 9 and need 250 or fewer chill hours.
 The earliest maturing of these are ‘Aliceblue’ and ‘Beckyblue.’

-- Early southern highbush varieties are hardy to USDA zones 5-9.
+- Early southern highbush varieties are hardy to USDA zones 5 to 9.
 The earliest maturing of these is ‘O’Neal,’ but it needs a whopping 600 chill hours.
-Another option is ‘Misty,’ which is hardy to USDA zones 5-10 and only needs 300 chill hours, fruiting in early summer and again in early fall.
-Other cultivars include ‘Sharpblue,’ which needs only 200 chill hours, and ‘Star,’ which requires 400 chill hours and is hardy to USDA zones 8-10.
+Another option is ‘Misty,’ which is hardy to USDA zones 5 to 10 and only needs 300 chill hours, fruiting in early summer and again in early fall.
+Other cultivars include ‘Sharpblue,’ which needs only 200 chill hours, and ‘Star,’ which requires 400 chill hours and is hardy to USDA zones 8 to 10.

 Lastly, two other reasons for blueberries that won’t ripen might be a lack of sun or soil that is not acidic enough.
-Blueberries like their soil to have a pH or 4.0-4.5.
+Blueberries like their soil to have a pH or 4.0 to 4.5.

 How to Determine Ripeness in Blueberries

 Once the ripening of blueberries occurs, it helps to understand exactly when they will be ready for harvesting.
 Berries should be blue overall.
 They will typically fall from the bush easily.
-Also, ripened blueberries that are grayish-blue will be far sweeter than those that are more glossy in color.
+Also, ripened blueberries that are grayish blue will be far sweeter than those that are glossier in color.